rickyHong/YouTubeDataset/README.md

 ## License
-PyTorch is MIT-style licensed, as found in the LICENSE file.
+YouTubeDataset is MIT-style licensed, as found in the LICENSE file.